Maile Shimabukuro

 Maile S.L.
-Shimabukuro (born October 1, 1970) is a Democratic member of the Hawaii State Senate, representing the state's 21st district since her election in 2011.
-The district includes Kalaeloa, Honokai Hale, Ko ‘Olina, Nānākuli, Mā‘ili, Wai‘anae, Mākaha, Mākua on the island of Oahu.
+Shimabukuro (born October 1, 1970) is a former Democratic member of the Hawaii State Senate.
+She represented the state's 21st district from 2010 to 2022 and the 22nd district from 2022 to 2024 after redistricting.
+The district includes Kalaeloa, Honokai Hale, Ko ‘Olina, Nānākuli, Mā‘ili, Wai‘anae, Mākaha, and Mākua on the island of Oahu.
 She is a graduate of Iolani School, Colorado College and the William S. Richardson School of Law at University of Hawaiʻi at Mānoa.